What your current audio is doing to the line item it doesn't appear on.

 Show the math.

-The Enterprise pilot.
+The measured pilot.

 The vendor-eliminating question.

-Mood Media and similar catalogue providers charge multi-year contracts, with termination penalties, no measurement, and no targeting beyond genre tags.
+Mood Media and similar catalogue providers charge multi-year contracts, with termination penalties, no measurement, and no customer fit beyond genre tags.
 Entuned engineers original music for your specific customer and measures the result against your existing reporting infrastructure.
 One question eliminates most incumbents.
 What did the music contribute to store performance this quarter.

 The pilot as controlled experiment.